Important Information And Who We Are

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Some of our external third parties are based outside the European Union (EU) so their processing of your personal data will involve a transfer of data outside the EU.
+Some of our external third parties may, from time to time, be based outside the United Kingdom (UK) so their processing of your personal data will involve a transfer of data outside the UK.

-- The country to which the personal data are transferred ensures an adequate level of protection for the data subjects’ rights and freedoms.
+- The country has been deemed to provide an adequate level of protection for personal data by the Information Commissioner’s Office.

-Please contact our Data Privacy Manager if you want further information on the specific mechanism used by us when transferring your personal data out of the EU.
+Please contact our Data Privacy Manager if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.

 The safety of your personal data is of utmost importance to us.
 As such we have put in place appropriate security measures to prevent your personal data from being accidentally lost, used, altered, disclosed or accessed in an unauthorised way.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.